RichardNeat/Test/README.md

 # Test
-Testing out GitHub on my computer
+Testing out GitHub on my computer to see how it works!